Long-lived oscillations of an attractive polaron in a Bose gas: Attractive polaron

 Thus, the contribution $\theta x/L$ in the phase of the condensate wave function (\ref{eq:MFsolution}), takes care about periodic boundary conditions.
 Note that this term gives a contribution to the system momentum carried by the supercurrents, but does not contribute to the energy.

 Equation (\ref{eq:xo}) admits solutions only for the impurity velocities smaller than the critical velocity, $|V_f|\leq v_c$.
 Contrary to the case of a repulsively interacting impurity \cite{Hakim}, the critical velocity does not depend on $\tilde{G}=G/\hbar v$ here and reads as $v_c=v\sqrt{1+m/M}$.
-Moreover, for $\tilde{G}<0$, there is just \emph{one} physical solution of Eq.~(\ref{eq:xo}) that leads to an increase of the boson density at the impurity position.
+This result is in agreement with the findings for an infinitely heavy impurity \cite{PhysRevA.66.013610,PhysRevA.64.033602}.
+Moreover, for $\tilde{G}<0$, there is just \emph{one} physical solution of Eq.~(\ref{eq:xo}).
+It leads to a higher boson density at the impurity position than the mean boson density, $n(0)>n_0$.
 This solution for $x_0$ is a complex number and satisfies $\tanh{x_0}>1$, with the imaginary part of $x_0$ being $i\pi/2$.
 Then, $\tanh{\left(\beta |x| +x_0\right)}=\coth{\left[\beta |x| +\mathrm{Re}(x_0)\right]}$ where $\beta$ is a real number.
-Thus, the stationary solution (\ref{eq:MFsolution}) describes a peak in the boson density centred at the impurity position.
+Thus, the stationary solution (\ref{eq:MFsolution}) describes a peak in the boson density centred at the impurity position with $n(0)>n_0$.
 Contrary to the repulsive case, the phase drop $\theta$ is negative for $V_f>0$, implying the phase increase across the impurity position.
 The phase and the density of bosons are shown by the red dashed line in Fig.~\ref{fig1}.

+The other two solutions of Eq.~(\ref{eq:xo}) give $x_0\leq 0$.
+Thus, for a nonzero $x_0$, they give a peak in the boson density centered at $x=0$, but with $n(0)\leq n_0$, and surrounded by a depletion region.
+Thus, they are not expected to describe the ground state of the system \cite{Parisi2017}.
+We provide a detailed analysis of these solutions in App.~\ref{sec:Appendix}.

 We consider a finite impurity coupling constant $\tilde{G}$.
 The chemical potential is calculated from the constraint $ \int_{-L/2}^{L/2} \mathrm{d} x |\Psi_0(x)|^2=n_0 L, $ and it takes the following form